Picking an ecommerce platform: WooCommerce or Shopify?

 Shopify is adamant of you using Shopify Payments.
 You’re not required to use it, but it does have a cost-benefit.
 Shopify offers tons of payment options and almost every provider in the world is taken care of.
 But, Shopify would rather have you use Payments as that is within their walls.
 If you choose a different provider, you’ll notice that Shopify will add transaction fees that might rack up for you.
 Unfortunately, Shopify only offers Payments in a couple of territories, so in many cases, you have to use a payment provider specific to your locale.
 This will cost you extra.

-Last year, WooCommerce introduces its own version of Shopify Payments called WooCommerce Payments.
+Last year, WooCommerce introduced its own version of Shopify Payments called WooCommerce Payments.
 Yes, really.
 It doesn’t support everything for every locale, but you can extend this with add-ons for almost every payment provider in the world.
 WooCommerce doesn’t charge extra for using a different payment provider.
 Except for the costs that the provider itself charges.
 WooCommerce Payments doesn’t require a monthly fee, but it does incur costs per transaction.

 Screenshot of page on woocommerce.com explaining WooCommerce Payments